 Another key element in the supply chain, logistics, is not immune to the reach of artificial intelligence.
 The Financial Express noted that DHL embraced automation with its use of self-sufficient forklifts.
-With the addition of data collection, these type of forklifts could know what products need to be moved where and at what time.
+With the addition of data collection, these types of forklifts could know what products need to be moved where and at what time.

 Meanwhile, self-driving vehicles reveal yet another place for artificial intelligence.
 Logistics may be quite a ways off from having fleets of driverless trucks, but many automobiles already have autonomous elements.
 For example, consider self-braking features that sense when another car is too close for safety.
 Many vehicles also have connectivity devices with speech-recognition technology.
 Drivers only need to plug in their smartphones and say “call Bill” to make a call.

 The Role of Data Collection in Artificial Intelligence